 Definition IRF reports shared by fats blend and soap noodle suppliers.
-Scope IRF reports submitted by fats blends and soap noodle suppliers annually, and the percentage of volume these submissions represent is reported in Reckitt's ESG data book.
+Scope IRF reports submitted by fats blends and soap noodle suppliers annually or made available on their websites.
+The percentage of plan volume these submissions represent is reported in Reckitt's ESG data book.
 Palm derived surfactant suppliers are out of scope.
 Fats blends and soap noodle suppliers who are onboarding and supply test volumes are out of scope until fully onboarded.
 The majority of suppliers supply IRF company scores rather than scores specific to Reckitt's supply chain.
 Units Percentage of volume associated with IRF performance categories.
 Method IRF reports are completed by palm oil suppliers capturing progress made towards delivering NDPE at mill level.
 IRF reports should ideally be verified by third parties.
 Reckitt requests reports from all fats blends and soap noodle suppliers and aggregates the volumes from the individual suppliers scores to calculate aggregate values per category.
 IRF report results provide the following score categories which align with the CGF: 'Delivering' category scores are calculated as average delivering scores for forests and peat per supplier.
-'Delivering' is meeting CGF's definition of meeting a forest positives goal 'Progressing' and 'taking action' scores for forests and peat per supplier count as 'making progress'.
+'Delivering' is meeting CGF's definition of meeting a forest positives goal • 'Progressing' and 'commitment and starting action' scores for forests and peat per supplier count as 'making progress'.
 When this is aggregated, this equals to CGF's definition of 'percentage making progress'.
-'Not compliant' category scores are associated with CGF's definition of 'not delivering'.
+'Unknown, known and awareness" 'category scores are associated with CGF's definition of 'not delivering'.

 Aggregate scores are weighted by volume.
 For example, a supplier who has a 100% score, but only supplies 10% of our volume contribute 10% to our score and calculated against the total volume represented by suppliers who submitted IRF reports.
+Where suppliers do not complete their own IRF report but share IRF reports from their suppliers, the same principle applies - an aggregate score will be assigned to that supplier weighted by the volume the IRF reports cover.
 Source IRF reports from suppliers.